vinsan/pcpc/2017/problems_templates/gameoflife/README.md

 ###### HINT

-1) The results should be proposed as two different scatter x-y charts.
-Where the x are the number of MPI processors used and the y value are the time in milliseconds.
+1) The results should be presented as two different scatter x-y charts, where the x-axis denotes the number of MPI processors used and the y-axis value represents the time in milliseconds.
-2) The number of MPI processors should be egual to the number of cores not to the number of instances.
+2) The number of MPI processors should be equal to the number of cores.